 Researchers don’t agree on what causes visual vertigo, but there are many theories.
 One is that the mind is confused by what it sees in comparison to what it expected to see.
 Triggers are usually on a large visual scale such as watching cars in traffic, clouds overhead, or a large movie screen.
 Passing by repeating displays, such as an aisle of cans in a grocery store, is also a common trigger.

 Researchers have linked several factors that lead up to the onset of visual vertigo.
 These include:

 - Post-concussion syndrome

-There is a connection between the 4 contributing factors to vertigo that are noted above.
+There is a connection between the 4 contributing factors to vertigo listed above.
 Each is related to a misalignment of the upper cervical spine.
-Such a misalignment can occur during traumatic injuries including whiplash or a concussion, and migraines are often associated with this underlying problem.
+Such a misalignment can occur during traumatic injuries including whiplash or a concussion, and migraines have an association with this underlying problem.
 So it makes sense to examine the upper cervical spine for misalignments if a person is experiencing visual vertigo.

-An upper cervical chiropractor is specifically trained to identify and gently correct such misalignments.
+An upper cervical chiropractor has the proper training to identify and gently correct such misalignments.
 As a result, many patients find that a precise adjustment of the C1 and C2 vertebrae leads to fewer or less intense episodes of vertigo.
 In fact, in some case studies, as many as 80% of the participants found complete relief from vertigo.
 Contact an upper cervical chiropractor near you to learn more.